ryandoyle5401/Budgetr/Weekly Updates/Week 9 Status Update.md

 ## Individual Progress & Issues
 ### Progress - Ryan
+1. Wrote instructions for README
+2. Added screenshots to README
+3. Deleted old branches
 ### Issues - Ryan
+1. Some issues with formatting the lists and screenshots in the README
 ### Progress - Josh
 ### Issues - Josh
 ### Progress - Robin